xanadu-lang/xats2js/docgen/CodeBook/Hello/README.md

 } // function // ATS_hello(0)
 ```

-There is a small library of functions
-needed for running the generated JS code, which can be
+There is a small library of functions needed for running the generated
-found in the following directory:
+JS code, which can found in the following file:

 $(XATS2JSD)/share/runtime/xats2js_prelude.js

-By copying into a file (of the name hello_dats.js)
+Copying into a file (of the name, say, hello_dats.js) the code in this
-the code in this library file, the code in hello.cats, and the generated JS code
+library file, the code in hello.cats, and the generated JS code from
-for hello.dats and then adding a line in the html file for the aforementioned webpage,
-we have complete the task of building the webpage.
+hello.dats, we have finally completed the task of building the webpage
+by simply adding a line for loading hello_dats.js (in the html file
+created for the aforementioned webpage,)

 Happy programming in ATS-Xanadu!!!